 The best and most significant anthropological writings describing (primarily) non-Western ways of life are studied.
 Students review ethnographic accounts, including examples from all parts of the world, representing writings ranging from the nineteenth century to the present.
 Prerequisites: ANTH 100 or ANTH 101.
-Credits: 3(3-0) Offered every spring cial emphasis on Seneca-Iroquois of New York State during the nineteenth and twentieth centuries.
+Credits: 3(3-0) Offered every spring study of the social organization and worldview of various Iroquoian groups, with special emphasis on Seneca-Iroquois of New York State during the nineteenth and twentieth centuries.
 Also covered are the position of Iroquois culture in the northeastern woodlands, its adaptability and persistence, and cultural vitality and contributions of Iroquois peoples.
 Prerequisites: ANTH 100 or ANTH 101.
-Credits: 3(3-0) Offered every fall
+Credits: 3(3-0) Offered fall, even years